j4321/tkColorPicker/README.rst

 askcolor(color="red", parent=None, title=_("Color Chooser")):

     Display the color picker dialog and return the selected color in rgb and html format.
-An empty tuple is returned if the color selection is cancelled.
+(None, None) is returned if the color selection is cancelled.

     * color: initially selected color,